dnaumenko/spark-realtime-analytics-sample/README.md

 ```
 > spark-submit --class com.github.sparksample.ConnectSparkToCassandra --master localhost:7077 ./target/scala-2.11/spark-analytics-sample-assembly-1.0.jar
 ```
-2. Second, you can submit jobs programmatically, via SparkLauncher.
+2. You can submit jobs programmatically, via SparkLauncher.

+# Local testing/debugging

+Local cluster is a good option when you want to debug/experiment with Spark during development.
+In this case, you don't need a running cluster.
+To enable it, set the standaloneMode = true during Spark config init:
+> val conf = sparkConf(this.getClass.getName, **standaloneMode = true**)